 Applications for admission to this program are accepted and finalized each Fall Semester.
 All entry-level professional courses begin each Spring Semester.
 The application process is competitive and requires the submission of an application to the Admissions and Academic Standards Committee in the College through the COPHS admissions office.
 The application must be submitted electronically and should be accompanied by two letters of recommendation (1 instructor and 1 employer), and original transcripts of all college work completed.

 - Respiratory Therapy Professional Program (RT) courses begin each spring semester.
 There is only one class admitted per year.

 - ATI TEAS EXAM.
-Applicants are required to take the Test for Essential Academic Skills at a PSI testing center (registration instructions are below).
+Applicants are required to take the Test for Essential Academic Skills.
+The Remote Online version may be completed (registration instructions are below).
 The TEAS is a major part of the criteria used to determine admission to the RT program.
 An example of competitive scores on the TEAS exam for this program are:

 - Composite Score: 70

 - The cost of the exam is $115.00